yuusoft-org/kanbatte/docs/roadmap.md

 # Kanbatte CLI API

-Kanbatte is a task management for AI agents.
+Kanbatte is a task management system for AI agents.

-There are 2 core concepts:
+There are 2 core concepts: **tasks** and **sessions**.
-`tasks` and `sessions`.

-Tasks are stored in git itself under tasks folder.
-They are numbered tasks.
-Each task is just a markdown file.
+**Tasks** are stored in git under the tasks folder.
+They are numbered tasks, and each task is a markdown file.

-Sessions are the sessions with AI agents.
-Each session can usually create a task. or implmeent a task for example, or anything else, does not have to use a task.
+**Sessions** represent interactions with AI agents.
+Each session can create a task, implement a task, or perform any other action (tasks are not required).
+Session data is stored against a database/server for collaboration, or can be hosted locally if collaboration is not needed.
-This data, we will store against a db/server for collaboration. could also be hosted locally if on need for collaboration.

 ## Tasks

-Tasks are organized in the below structure.
-We envision that every repo will have a tasks folder.
+Tasks are organized in the structure below.
+Every repository will have a tasks folder.

-Design considerations:
+### Design Considerations

-- we group into 000, 100, 200 ...
-1000, 1100, folders so each holder can hold 100 tasks. it makes a bit more navigable for larger projects.
+- Tasks are grouped into folders (000, 100, 200, ..., 1000, 1100, etc.) so each folder can hold 100 tasks.
+This makes navigation easier for larger projects.
-- tasks start ast TASK-001.md instead of TASK-1.md.
-This is just for sake of sorting. folder sorting will break at the folder 1000, but that is ok. is a very low frequency thing. and still tollerable because folders are very few.
+- Tasks start as TASK-001.md instead of TASK-1.md for consistent sorting.
+Folder sorting will break at folder 1000, but this is acceptable as it's a rare occurrence and folders are few in number.

+### Task Types

-Tasks have task types. user can specify any that you want.
-TASK/FEAT/BUG etc...
+Tasks have configurable types.
+Users can specify any type they want: TASK, FEAT, BUG, etc.

+### Folder Structure

 ```
 tasks/config.yaml